 Living with COPD

 Recent research indicates that 82 percent of patients report an increase in quality of life after treatment.
 However, COPD is different for each person.
 It is important to work with a trained pulmonary specialist to create a personalized treatment plan.
-The Houston Pulmonary Specialists at OakBend Medical Center provide the highest quality of care to all patients with respiratory diseases such as asthma and COPD.

 If you or a loved one suffer from Chronic Obstruction Pulmonary Disease, the highly qualified staff members at OakBend Medical Center may be able to help.
 Please contact the Pulmonary department for more information or to schedule a consultation by calling 281-341-3000.